flaviadcasag/assisted_living_phd_project/README.md

 The data used in the project is not public and therefore not uploaded here.<br />

-We carried on prediction of the next sensor event/activity and time information.<br />
+We carried out prediction of the next sensor event/activity and time information.<br />

 # files in this folder: